ramiyappan/Heart-disease/README.md

 # Predicting Heart-disease

+GD_Main.ipynb is the main program in jupyter notebook.
+GD.py is just the copy of whole program in python file.

 The objectives of this assignment are the following:

 -- Implement an optimization method (gradient descent) that allows you to train logistic regression models.